romkey/pdxhackerspace-exit-poll/README.md

 Most of the components on the board are optional.

+C1 is entirely optional.
+It's intended to smooth power to the LED strip, if you use one.
+In practice with just a few LEDs it's unnecessary.
+We will probably drop it if we update the PCB again.

 If you don't want the power indicator, omit D1 and R3.

 If you don't want external I2C support via the Qwiic/Stemma QT